 As much joy as children bring, along with them comes immense cost for food, clothing, education, housing, and much more.
 It is only fair that the noncustodial parent pay for their child’s upbringing.
 Child support is a court ordered form of payment from the noncustodial parent to the custodial parent to pay for the normal expenses of raising a child.

 Call the Colwell Law Group Today

-The Colwell Law Group, LLC is here to provide experienced legal aid to individuals going through divorce in Saratoga County.
+The Colwell Law Group, LLC is here to provide experienced legal aid to individuals going through divorce in Saratoga County, with our office in Ballston Spa, NY.
 Call us today at 518-880-9300 to learn more about our services and what we can do for you during this difficult time in your life.